Personalized Legacies: How Global Death Rituals Inspire Unique Ways to Remember

 The Disappearing Act of Loss — My Story

-Fando (a pseudonym) was a maintenance manager at Rockland Apartments near the University of Kansas in Lawrence, where my wife and I once lived.
-I never knew his full name, only that he went by "Fando" — a burly, energetic man with a booming voice, a result of childhood deafness that forced him to rely on lip-reading.
-Despite his hearing loss, his laughter echoed through the hallways, and his generosity shaped my life in unexpected ways.
+Fando (a fake name) was the maintenance manager at Rockland Apartments.
+This place is near the University of Kansas in Lawrence, where my wife and I used to live.
+I never learned his full name.
+I only knew him as Fando.
+He is a burly, energetic man with a booming voice, a result of childhood deafness that forced him to rely on lip-reading.

-Most of my furniture — a TV, a creaky bookshelf, even a laptop he salvaged when mine crashed — came from Fando’s storage raids.
-When I bought my first car, he slammed the hood and barked, “Check the transmission fluid, not the salesman’s smile!”
+Most of my furniture — a TV, a bookshelf, even a laptop he salvaged when mine crashed — came from his storage raids.
+When I bought my first car, he slammed the hood and barked, "Check the transmission fluid, not the smile of the salesman."

-“How do we prove someone existed when their death leaves no trace?”
+It raised a question: how do we prove someone existed, how do we ensure their personal legacy endures, when their death leaves no trace?,

 Global Memorial Map — Ten Answers to the Dialogue Between Life and Death